 - Star Trek: Starfleet Command lets you knock down an enemy's shields and beam commandos on-board to knock out subsystems.
 Ships generally don't blow up until they've lost so much functionality that they're reduced to drifting pieces of junk.

 - Freespace and Freespace 2 allow it both ways, and have specialized weapons just for this purpose.
 You can even have your own radio shot out and be unable to call for resupply/repair, and incoming transmissions/dialog will be garbled and distorted.
 Individual batteries on capital ships can be taken out if they are harassing you, or entire operational systems completely destroyed.
-However, the trope is averted in the sense that most ships have Hit Points independent of their subsystems, and blow up when those are depleted regardless of any other damage done to them.
+However, most ships have Hit Points independent of their subsystems, and blow up when those are depleted regardless of any other damage done to them.

 - The obscure DOS space flight sim Star Rangers actually allows your ship to take damage to specific parts of subsystems - in particular your maneuvering thrusters (eventually making it so that you can't turn to the right, for example).

 - Wing Commander: Available for the Player Character ship, since the very first game, where you could lose subsystems that hamper your performance but don't kill you outright; some of the damage can be repaired by auto-repair systems if given sufficient time... unless that, too, was destroyed, in which case you were hosed.
 Losing a gun, though, wasn't fixed until after you returned to base.